Ask a doctor about a prescription for GABAPENTINE TEVA 800 mg FILM-COATED TABLETS

 Important information about potentially serious reactions

-Severe skin reactions associated with gabapentin use have been reported, including Stevens-Johnson syndrome, toxic epidermal necrolysis, and drug reaction with eosinophilia and systemic symptoms (DRESS).
-Stop taking gabapentin and seek medical attention immediately if you notice any of the symptoms related to these severe skin reactions described in section 4
+Severe skin reactions have been reported with the use of gabapentin, including Stevens-Johnson syndrome, toxic epidermal necrolysis, and drug rash with eosinophilia and systemic symptoms (DRESS).
+Stop taking gabapentina and seek medical attention immediately if you notice any of the symptoms related to these serious skin reactions described in section 4.

-Read the description of these symptoms in section 4 of this prospectus “Contact your doctor immediately if you experience any of the following symptoms after taking this medication, as they may be serious”.
+Read the description of these symptoms in section 4 of this leaflet "Contact your doctor immediately if you experience any of the following symptoms after taking this medicine, as it may be serious".

-Muscle weakness, sensitivity, or pain, especially if you feel unwell or have a fever, could be due to an abnormal rupture of muscle fibers that may lead to kidney problems and put your life at risk.
-You may also experience urine discoloration, and changes in blood test results (significant increase in creatine phosphokinase in blood).
+Muscle weakness, tenderness, or pain, and especially if you feel unwell or have a fever, could be due to abnormal muscle breakdown, which can lead to kidney problems and put your life at risk.
+You may also experience urine discoloration and changes in blood test results (significant increase in creatine phosphokinase in the blood).
 If you experience any of these signs or symptoms, please contact your doctor immediately.

-Muscle weakness, sensitivity, or pain, especially if you feel unwell or have a fever, could be due to an abnormal rupture of muscle fibers that may lead to kidney problems and put your life at risk.
-You may also experience urine discoloration, and changes in blood test results (significant increase in creatine phosphokinase in blood).
+Muscle weakness, tenderness, or pain, and especially if you feel unwell or have a fever, could be due to abnormal muscle breakdown, which can lead to kidney problems and put your life at risk.
+You may also experience urine discoloration and changes in blood test results (significant increase in creatine phosphokinase in the blood).
 If you experience any of these signs or symptoms, please contact your doctor immediately.

-Inform your doctor or pharmacist if you are using, have used recently, or may need to use any other medication.
-Especially, inform your doctor (or pharmacist) if you are taking or have taken recently any medication for seizures, sleep disorders, depression, anxiety, or any other neurological or psychiatric problem.
+Tell your doctor or pharmacist if you are using, have recently used, or might use any other medicines.
+In particular, tell your doctor (or pharmacist) if you are taking or have recently taken any medicines for seizures, sleep disorders, depression, anxiety, or any other neurological or psychiatric condition.

-If you are using any medication containing opioids (such as morphine), inform your doctor or pharmacist as morphine may increase the effect of Gabapentina Teva.
+If you are taking any medicines containing opioids (such as morphine), tell your doctor or pharmacist, as morphine may increase the effect of Gabapentina Teva.

 Additionally, the combination of gabapentin with opioids may cause drowsiness, sedation, decreased breathing, or death.